marp-team/marp-core/README.md

 ### `size` global directive

 Do you want a traditional 4:3 slide size?
-We've added the support of `size` global directive only for Marp Core (And keeping [backward compatibility of syntax with the old Marp app](https://github.com/yhatt/marp/blob/master/example.md#size) too).
+We've added the support of `size` global directive only for Marp Core.
 Our extended theming system can use `960`x`720` slide in built-in themes easier: `size: 4:3`.

 ```markdown
 ---